Impact

 Risk and Exploitability

 The CVSS score of 5.5 indicates moderate severity.
-EPSS data is not available and the vulnerability is not present in the CISA KEV catalog, so the likelihood of exploitation is uncertain.
-Attackers would need to trigger the error path in try_release_subpage_extent_buffer(), which requires local privileged or kernel code execution.
+The EPSS score of < 1% indicates a very low but nonzero likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+Based on the description, attackers would need to trigger the error path in try_release_subpage_extent_buffer(), which requires local privileged or kernel code execution.
 If successful, the resulting use‑after‑free could lead to a kernel panic or provide a foothold for arbitrary code execution.

 OpenCVE Enrichment